CiscoDevNet/data-center-development/nx-os/README.md

 I'm using Cisco Modeling Labs v2.6.1 running as a VM in ProxMox.
 As described in the CML section of this repo, I have an external connectior in bridge mode with an unmanaged switch attached to it.
 To this unmanaged switch, I've added a NX-OS 9000 node.

-An NX-OS node in CML requires *GB (8192 MiB) of DRAM and 2 vCPUs
+An NX-OS node in CML requires 8GB (8192 MiB) of DRAM and 2 vCPUs

 ![Alt text](https://github.com/xanderstevenson/data-center-development/blob/main/nx-os/images/nx-os_node_setup.png?raw=true)